Dartmouth College fraternities and sororities: Phi Delta Alpha

 Phi Delta Alpha (ΦΔΑ), commonly called Phi Delt or The Zig, was founded in 1884 as the New Hampshire Alpha chapter of Phi Delta Theta, a national fraternity.
 Early meetings of the fraternity were held in the Tontine Building on Main Street.
 The meeting location moved to the Currier Building in 1887 when the Tontine Building burned down.
 Phi Delta Theta began construction on a new house in 1898, and the building was completed in 1902, designed by Charles Alonzo Rich of Lamb & Rich, modeled after the Hancock Manor in Boston, Massachusetts.
 In January 1960, the Dartmouth chapter broke away from the national because the national would not allow minorities to pledge the house.
 The new, local fraternity replaced the last letter in its name with Alpha.
 In March 2000, the fraternity was derecognized by the college.
 One of the primary reasons for the punishment was that four members of Phi Delta Alpha started a fire in the Chi Gamma Epsilon basement next door.
 Under the leadership of Gig Faux, class of 1984, Phi Delta Alpha applied to the college for re-recognition in fall 2002.
 The first rush class was formed in the winter of 2003.
 Former General Electric Chief Executive Officer, Jeffrey Immelt (1978), is a former president of Phi Delta Alpha.
-Other influential alumni include current Dartmouth trustees R. Bradford Evans (1964) and William W. Helman IV (1980), former Dartmouth trustee Peter Fahey (1968), billionaire oilman Trevor Rees-Jones (1973), Game of Thrones television show writer and executive producer David Benioff (1991), and Pulitzer winners Nigel Jaquiss (1984) and Joseph Rago (2005).
+Other influential alumni include longtime Dartmouth trustees R. Bradford Evans (1964) and William W. Helman IV (1980), former Dartmouth trustee Peter Fahey (1968), billionaire oilman Trevor Rees-Jones (1973), Game of Thrones television show writer and executive producer David Benioff (1991), Olympic gold medalist sprinter Gerry Ashworth, and Pulitzer winners Nigel Jaquiss (1984) and Joseph Rago (2005).
 In January 2010, a fire damaged the fraternity's physical plant.
 No one was harmed, but the house was closed for renovations until June 2010.